lieblb/tiltr/README.md

 TiltR tests run against well-defined browser environments based on Selenium docker images.
 It supports testing against Chrome and Firefox.

-## Areas of Verification
+## Scope of Verification

+Using its built-in test oracle TiltR can help institutions that rely on ILIAS for performing e-assessments assert that some of the most essential functionality they fundamentally rely on as correct is indeed that.
-Using its built-in test oracle TiltR tries to assess the correct implementation of various essential functions (note that it can _not_ achieve anything like full coverage):
+Note however that it can _not_ achieve anything like full coverage.

 |                      | Responses         | Computed Score  | Computed Total Score |
 | ---------------------|:-----------------:| ---------------:| --------------------:|